gbmhunter/blog/content/programming/languages/python/python-and-file-paths/index.md

 ## The pathlib Module

 The `pathlib` module was introduced in Python v3.4 ([PEP 428](https://www.python.org/dev/peps/pep-0428/)).
 It's purpose was to replace the much used functions such as `os.path.join()` and family with a simpler set of path manipulating classes/functions which work similarly across all platforms.
+In the words of `PEP 428`, it is "object-orientated file-system paths".

 On Linux/macOS: